vsg-dev/VulkanSceneGraph/INSTALL.md

 Most of these are standard options which you can look up in CMake and make documentation, the following are ones we've added so require explanation:

-    make clobber     *#remove all files not part of the git repository* make cppcheck    *#run cppcheck on source and headers to generate a static analysis* make build_all_h *#autoatically generate the include/vsg/all.h from all the files that match include/vsg/*/*.h*
+    make clobber     # remove all files not part of the git repository - including all temporary CMake and build files. make cppcheck    # run cppcheck on source and headers to generate a static analysis make build_all_h # generate the include/vsg/all.h from all the files that match include/vsg/*/*.h

 ---